DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Experiments on Pre-training

 \subsection{Comparison with Pre-Training Methods}

-In Table \ref{pretrain_comp}, we compare our DropMAE with existing pre-training methods on the downstream tasks of VOT and VOS. \abcn{DropMAE and TwinMAE are pre-trained using videos (K400, K700), while MAE and other methods are pre-trained on ImageNet 1k or 21k (IN1K, IN21K).} The VOT and VOS baselines illustrated in Sec. \ref{down_temp_match} use the official pre-trained VIT-B/16 models provided by existing pre-training approaches (see Table \ref{pretrain_comp}) for fine-tuning.
+In Table \ref{pretrain_comp}, we compare our DropMAE with existing pre-training methods on the downstream tasks of VOT and VOS. {DropMAE and TwinMAE are pre-trained using videos (K400, K700), while MAE and other methods are pre-trained on ImageNet 1k or 21k (IN1K, IN21K).} The VOT and VOS baselines illustrated in Sec. \ref{down_temp_match} use the official pre-trained VIT-B/16 models provided by existing pre-training approaches (see Table \ref{pretrain_comp}) for fine-tuning.
 TwinMAE with 800-epoch training performs favorably against MAE on VOT, but achieves inferior results on VOS.
 There are two main reasons: 1) TwinMAE is not effective enough at learning temporal matches; 2) The number of object classes in K400 is limited, and meanwhile the object classes in DAVIS-17 are included in ImageNet.
 Thus MAE generalizes well to VOS.
-Our DropMAE, which is a stronger temporal matching learner, outperforms MAE on both the VOT and VOS tasks with 800-epoch training (i.e., 42.2 hours\footnote{In our implementation, we perform video decoding and extract the video frames on the fly in each training iteration, which could be further sped up using some tricks like repeated sampling \cite{videomae_kaiming}.}) by using the K400 dataset.
+Our DropMAE, which is a stronger temporal matching learner, outperforms MAE on both the VOT and VOS tasks with 800-epoch training (i.e., 42.2 hours) by using the K400 dataset.
 This indicates that our DropMAE is $2\times$ faster than MAE.